Jesus-QC/BanLogger/README.md

 First, webhooks are a utiliy used to send messages to text channels without needing a discord application (like bots).

-This is how you can *get the channel webhook url* in your server:
+This is how you can *get the channel webhook url* of your server:

 1. Click *Edit channel* in the desired server channel.
 2. Go to the *integrations* section